 With an active severe weather season underway and hurricane season quickly approaching, officials in several Southern states are advising residents to stock on storm supplies and save a few dollars in the process.

-Legislators in Texas, Louisiana, Florida and Virginia have passed tax holidays that temporarily halt the state tax on items considered essential to preparing for storms.
+Legislators in Louisiana, Florida and Virginia have passed tax holidays that temporarily halt the state tax on items considered essential to preparing for storms.

 The dates and products included in the tax-free days vary by state, but in many locales, batteries, flashlights, generators and other commonly used items that fall under a specific price range are included.

 Floridians are expected to save more than $25 million on the purchase of tax-free items in advance of the hurricane season.

 "This year, the Disaster Preparedness Sales Tax Holiday has been extended to a full two weeks to ensure Floridians are receiving the maximum amount of savings and have enough time to prepare for hurricane season," Florida Governor Ron DeSantis said in a statement.

 The cost of preparing for a storm can run in the thousands of dollars, so any money that a family can save is undoubtedly helpful to the wallet.

 A 2021 survey by the University of South Florida found that most respondents had less than $2,000 to spend on emergencies.